 Today, with a popular focus on well-being and alternative therapies, essential oils and aromatherapy have given frankincense a rebirth in the West.

 Although these claims lack evidence, not all of frankincense's health benefits can be pooh-poohed out of hand.
-In 2008, BMJ published a review of seven randomized clinical trials, all of which investigated the benefits of ingesting frankincense.
+In 2008, BMJ published a

 The author notes that "all the included trials had flaws: The most common limitations were small sample size and incomplete reporting of data."